-At the end of a block transfer, the DMA updates the byte count and NAK bit in the EDB when receiving.
-In addition, it uses the X/Y bit to switch automatically, without interrupting the MCU (the X/Y bit toggle is performed by the UBM).
+At the end of a block transfer, the DMA updates the byte count and bit 7 (NAK) in the EDB (see Section 4.3) when receiving.
+In addition, it uses bit 4 (XY) in the DMACDR register to switch automatically, without interrupting the MCU (the XY bit toggle is performed by the UBM).
 The DMA stops only when a time-out or error condition occurs.
-When the DMA is transmitting (from the X/Y buffer), it continues alternating between X/Y buffers until it detects a byte count smaller than the buffer size (buffer size is typically 64 bytes).
-At that point, it completes the transfer and stops.
+When the DMA is transmitting (from the X/Y buffer) it continues alternating between X/Y buffers until it detects a byte count smaller than the buffer size (buffer size is typically 64 bytes).
+At that point it completes the transfer and stops.

-6.1.1 DMACDR1: DMA Channel Definition Register (UART Transmit Channel) (Addr:FFE0)
+6.1.1 DMACDR1: DMA Channel Definition Register (UART Transmit Channel) (Addr:FFE0h)

-These registers are used to define the EDB number that the DMA uses for data transfer to the UARTS.
+These registers define the EDB number that the DMA uses for data transfer to the UARTS.
 In addition, these registers define the data transfer direction and selects X or Y as the transaction buffer.